Tackling Loneliness at University

 2) Invite people to hang out

 You’ll find yourself with pockets of free time in between your classes or during meal times.
 These are perfect opportunities to gather your coursemates and spend some time with them.
-Whether it’s catching up over a meal before class, chilling, or studying together, you can always invite your fellow students to hang out.
+Whether it’s sharing a meal before class, chilling, or studying together, you can always invite your fellow students to hang out.
 Seizing these small opportunities to hang out could lead to lifelong friendships!

 3) Join a club